Amino Acids: The Science of Normal, Balanced Brain Health Support

 - Dopamine, norepinephrine, and epinephrine (the catecholamines) – known to control movement, balance, motivation, and the drive for reward.

 Why administering serotonin or catecholamines is not an option

-Serotonin and the catecholamines cannot be directly administered to support brain health because they are unable to cross the protective layer around the brain known as the blood brain barrier.
-Thankfully, serotonin can be supported by 5-HTP.
+Serotonin and the catecholamines cannot be directly administered to support normal brain health because they are unable to cross the protective layer around the brain known as the blood-brain barrier.
+Thankfully, serotonin can be normally supported by 5-HTP.
 The catecholamines can be supported by L-tyrosine and L-dopa (naturally sourced from Mucuna).

 Why does a shared enzyme matter to balanced amino acid administration?